 Brody Jenner, featured on MTV's reality show The Hills and the subject of Friendship discussions for his relationships with castmates Justin Bobby and Spencer Pratt, debuted his own series on the network, called Friendship, on December 29, 2008.
 The six-episode series features Jenner selecting from amongst competitors to become part of Jenner's "entourage".

 In Scrubs, J.D. is a sensitive doctor "completely in touch with his feelings.
 He's not afraid of showing his best pal Turk how much he loves him."
 In one episode, they sing, "Guy love.
-That’s all it is."
-The J.D. and Turk relationship truly embodies one of the best Friendships ever.
-They always stand by each other's side and often one thinks they are more in love with each other than their significant other.
+That's all it is."
 The Good Guys "promotes male bonding while self-consciously acknowledging its homoerotic overtones."
 The Independent analyzed the BBC's Sherlock as a Friendship, and looked at Friendship thematically.
 The relationship between Sherlock Holmes and Dr. Watson as a Friendship has been visited elsewhere also.

 The cultural concept that Friendship connotes particular closeness has been taken up thematically.
 The concept has been visited in biology, as well as an experimental acrobatic video dance piece, Friendship, which explores "... the intimacy of physical interaction between guys; of their ‘Friendship’."

-The former premiers of Ontario and Quebec, Dalton McGuinty and Jean Charest, were described as a "burgeoning Friendship".
-Stephen Harper of Canada and Tony Abbott of Australia, and their respective countries, were characterized as a "conservative Friendship".
+The former premiers Dalton McGuinty of Ontario (2003–2013) and Jean Charest of Quebec (2003–2012) were described as a "burgeoning Friendship".
+Stephen Harper of Canada (2006–2015) and Tony Abbott of Australia (2013–2015), and their respective countries, were characterized as a "conservative Friendship".
 The term has been used to describe Narendra Modi from India and Barack Obama from the United States during the January 2015 visit, and Vladimir Putin from the Russian Federation with Gerhard Schröder from Germany.